ivanaf03/ivanaf03/README.md

 # Hello, World! 👋

 I am a Software Engineering student.
-Currently, I study at the Faculty of Computer Science in Coruña (FIC).
+Currently, I study at the University of Computer Science in Coruña (FIC).

 I use my GitHub to have a backup of my notes, by the way, made in Markdown with Obsidian, and to upload exercises and projects that I work on over time.